Also available as an ebook from

 It is 1969, and far away, preparations are being made for man to walk upon the moon.
 Meanwhile, in the Stokers’ shabby home in the East Midlands, Edith remains a virtual prisoner, with occasional visits from her grotesque and demanding Aunt Vivian serving as the only break in the routine.

-Rosie Chard’s followup to her award-winning debut Seal Intestine Raincoat unfolds like a grown-up take on The Secret Garden, an engrossing, often mordantly funny portrait of a young woman who miraculously finds her own pathway to freedom within the most stifling of environs
+Rosie Chard’s followup to her award-winning debut Seal Intestine Raincoat is an engrossing, often mordantly funny portrait of a young woman who miraculously finds her own pathway to freedom within the most stifling of environs.

 “The tension never falters; secrets, enigmatic neighbours, revulsion and fear surround a uniquely dysfunctional family.
 I do believe Rosie Chard has created a new sub-genre: Neo-Gothic Garden Mystery.”